linux-cultist/venv-selector.nvim/README.md

 # ⚡️ Features

-#### **NOTE:** This regexp branch of the plugin is a rewrite that works differently under the hood to support more advanced features.
-Its under development and not ready for public use yet.

 - Switch back and forth between virtual environments without restarting neovim
 - New and much more flexible configuration to support finding the exact venvs you want.
 - Browse existing python virtual environments on your computer and select one to activate inside neovim.